aaviator42/colab-pdf/README.md

 from colab_html import colab_html
 colab_html('pandas-assignment.ipynb')
 ```
 Enter the the full file name as shown above, within quotes.
-The pdf will be saved on your Google Drive.
+The html file will be saved on your Google Drive.